Dung24-6/Dung24-6/README.md

 _**Your vision will become clear only when you can look into your own heart.
 Who looks outside, dreams, who looks inside, awakes.**_

 Carl Jung

+_**Never do things others can do and will do, if there are things others cannot do or will not do.**_

+Amelia Earhart